I've Been in Love Before

 "I've Been in Love Before" is a song by the English rock band Cutting Crew.
-Written by lead singer Nick Van Eede, it was released as the second single from the band's debut album, Broadcast (1986).
+Written by their lead vocalist Nick Van Eede, it was released as the second single from the band's debut studio album, Broadcast (1986).
 It reached No. 9 on the US Billboard Hot 100 the following year, making the song their second biggest hit in the United States.